Nisith Pramanik: Legislative Assembly

-Controversy
+Allegations

-In July 2021, his nationality created debate in the Indian political circle after Congress' Rajya Sabha MP Ripun Bora wrote a letter alleging Pramanik of being a Bangladeshi national to the Prime Minister to investigate his nationality.
-Leader of the Opposition in Rajya Sabha, Mallikarjun Kharge ,also questioned his citizenship, while TMC Rajya Sabha MP Sukhendu Sekhar Roy also alleged he is a Bangladeshi ,citing his Wikipedia page as a reference.
+In July 2021, his nationality created debate in the Indian political circle after Congress Rajya Sabha MP Ripun Bora wrote a letter to the Prime Minister alleging Pramanik was a Bangladeshi national to the Prime Minister and requested an investigation into his nationality.
+Leader of the Opposition in Rajya Sabha, Mallikarjun Kharge, also questioned his citizenship, while TMC Rajya Sabha MP Sukhendu Sekhar Roy also alleged he is a Bangladeshi, citing his Wikipedia page as a reference.

 The Leader of the Rajya Sabha, BJP MP Piyush Goyal, however, called the allegations baseless.